China–Zambia relations: Sino-Zambian trade relations

 After recognising the People's Republic of China (PRC) just after 5 days following its establishment in 1949, Zambia has been one of China's oldest diplomatic partners.
 This is particularly visible in the extensive trade relations between the two countries.
 Zambia is rich in primary resources, with exports to China consisting mostly of raw materials, key to the upkeep of China's growing economic ambitions.

 As of August 2022, Chinese exports to Zambia amounted to $92.6M, while Zambian exports to the PRC reached $513M.
 This meant a negative trade balance of $421M from China's perspective.

 The top Chinese export products were delivery trucks ($7.68M), while tractors, steel bars and semiconductor devices were among the most popular Chinese exports towards Zambia.
 On the other hand, China imported mostly raw materials from Zambia, mainly raw copper ($419M), and additional primary resources such as refined copper, nickel ore, raw tobacco, or copper ore.

 In the one-year period between August 2021 and August 2022, Zambian imports from China increased by $31.5M, amounting to a 51.6% rise, while Zambian exports increased by $206M, or a 67.2% growth.

 Main Chinese export regions to Zambia include the Shandong, Jiangsu, Beijing, Guangdong, and Zhejiang Provinces, while the main import destinations of Zambian products are Jiangxi, Shandong, Guangdong, Fujian and Anhui Provinces.

 As of 2022, the export of services is absent between the two countries.

 After being key trading partners for decades, the bilateral relationship culminated on 28 September 2022, at the first China-Zambia Investment Forum.
 The forum concluded with parties agreeing on deepening both trade and investment relations and tightening practical cooperation.
 Further discussions included Zambia's inclusion in the China-led Belt and Road Initiative and the duty-free treatment of Zambian products.

 In 1998 China Non-Ferrous Metals Corporation (CNMC) bought a controlling 85 percent stake in Zambia's Chambishi copper mine for US$20 million ($27 million in adjusted for inflation in 2011) and invested a further US$130 million in rehabilitating the mine.
 Less than ten years later by the end of 2005, roughly 160 Chinese companies had invested in Zambia.

-Trade between China and Zambia increase in 2010 to US$2.2 billion.
+Trade between China and Zambia in 2022 is US$5.884 billion.
 Chinese investments in Zambia range from mining interests in Zambia's copper belt to investments in agriculture, manufacturing, and tourism.
-As of February 2011 a total of 25 farms in Zambia are being run by Chinese entities.